Prof-Rosario-UCLA/team38/README.md

 MaterialUI being used for styling: https://mui.com/material-ui/getting-started/ `npm install @mui/material @emotion/react @emotion/styled`

-- Whenever you update anything related to API's, must run `tsc` to compile the typescript code into javascript code then run `npm start` to start the server
+- Whenever you update anything related to API's, must run `tsc` to compile the typescript code into javascript code then run `npm start` to start the server in backend/express-api

 Deploying to App Engine:
 `gcloud app deploy --version X`